 2.2.
 Calculation Example

-Let’s assume a stock had the following prices on the previous day:
+Let’s assume the EUR/USD currency pair had the following daily prices on the previous trading day:

 2.3.
 Comparison with Traditional Formulas